 Where to stay in the East MacDonnell Ranges

 If you’re travelling in a van or any sort of camping setup, then I can highly recommend you spend at least a night at Trephina Gorge.
 There are four campgrounds inside this nature park.
 Three of the campgrounds are close together and accessible for 2WD vehicles.
+You can book them online here.

 - Trephina Bluff Campground: Quieter spot with beautiful rock walls towering above the campground